 Trump Lasker Rink

 Great for novice skaters, the less-crowded Trump Lasker Rink on the north end of Central Park offers classes with professional instructors and thinner crowds.
 The serene setting is a great place to learn, but due to its many hockey programs, Trump Lasker’s public-skating hours are somewhat limited.
 Check for special holiday hours.
 And, like Trump’s Wollman Rink, there’s also a spectator fee at the Lasker Rink; here, though, it’s the same price as admission.
+Note that Lasker Rink may be closed for the 2014 holiday season; check the website for the latest details.

 Prices: Adults: $7.50; Kids: $4.00; Seniors: $2.25.
 Skate rental: $6.50